xchuam/blast_at_local_computer/README.md

 * Compared to the online NCBI BLAST, there is **no maximum limitation** of the hit number.
 * The local custom genome database can be **easily updated**.
 * Compared to other local BLAST tools, this tool can provide not only BLAST result table but also **BLAST resulting hit sequences** for further analysis, such as phylogenetic tree construction.

+## Citation
+If you use blast_at_local_computer in a scientific publication, we would appreciate citations to the following paper: http://dx.doi.org/10.2139/ssrn.4671025